bdhingra/ga-reader/README.md

 ## Preprocessed Data
 You can get the preprocessed data files from [here](https://drive.google.com/drive/folders/0B7aCzQIaRTDUZS1EWlRKMmt3OXM?usp=sharing).
 Extract the tar files to the `data/` directory.
 Ensure that the symbolic links point to folders with `training/`, `validation/` and `test/` directories for each dataset.

+You can also get the pretrained Glove vectors from the above link.
+Place this file in the `data/` directory as well.

 ## To run
 Issue the command:
 ```